3D-iceland/volcanoes/README.md

 highest resolution possible.
 The printer used here has normal print quality of 0.2mm resolution, but at highest print quality the resolution is 0.12mm, resulting in increased detail and finer elevation lines.
-However, molds for plaster printed at 0.2mm produce starker detail and more defined shadows.
+However, molds for plaster printed at 0.2mm produce casts with starker detail and more defined shadows.